-- take a report with recommendations to the appropriate Manager who will complete the disciplinary process as appropriate. - the aggressor should be notified in accordance with the College's Student Behaviour Policy - the Investigating Officer will act as Prosecution in the disciplinary and the ProMonitor meeting notes will form part of the evidence for any disciplinary action. - the meeting details should be completed after the disciplinary hearing with the outcome the disciplinary paperwork should be held in the central disciplinary file - the status should be amended to 'closed - the victim should be advised to return if there is any reoccurrence.
+- deem the incident lacked intent and should issue the aggressor with a verbal warning in accordance with the Student Behaviour Policy and Procedure (Students) - Promonitor should be completed and any notes should be scanned against the student record within Pro Monitor - the status should be changed to 'closed'. - the victim should be advised to return if there is any reoccurrence. - Or - take a report with recommendations to the appropriate Manager who will complete the disciplinary process as appropriate. - the aggressor should be notified in accordance with the College's Student Behaviour Policy - the Investigating Officer will act as Prosecution in the disciplinary meeting and the ProMonitor meeting notes will form part of the evidence for any disciplinary action. - the meeting details should be completed after the disciplinary hearing with the outcome the disciplinary paperwork should be held in the central disciplinary file - the status should be amended to 'closed - the victim should be advised to return if there is any reoccurrence.